turingschool/front-end-curriculum/projects/2DoBox-Pivot-Mod1.md

 Furthermore, there should be no reduction in functionality except when explicitly called for by new requirements.

+# NEW PHASE 1: Refactoring

+Write tests for all existing functionality

+Then start refactoring: tell them what they should focus on for refactoring (naming, shorter functions, etc.)

 # Phase 1

 ### Adding a new TODO

 On the application’s main page, a user should:

-* See two text boxes for entering the “Title” and “Task” for a new TODO, and a “Save” button for committing that TODO.
+* See two text boxes for entering the `Title` and `Task` for a new TODO, and a `Save` button for committing that TODO.

-* When a user clicks “Save”:
+* When a user clicks `Save`:
   * A new TODO with the provided title and body should appear in the TODO list.
   * The text fields should be cleared and ready to accept a new TODO.
   * The page should not reload.
   * The TODO should be persisted (in localStorage) - it should still be present upon reloading the page.

+* The `Save` button should be disabled when there is not valid content in both input fields.

 ### Deleting an existing TODO

 When viewing the TODO list:

-  * Each TODO in the list should have a link or button to “Delete” (or 𝗫).
+  * Each TODO in the list should have a link or button to `Delete` (or 𝗫).
-  * Upon clicking “Delete”, the appropriate TODO should be removed from the list.
+  * Upon clicking `Delete`, the appropriate TODO should be removed from the list.
   * The page should not reload when an idea is deleted.
   * The TODO should be removed from localStorage - it should not re-appear on next page load.